 Today it seems like every real estate agent who generates leads wants to hire an ISA (inside sales agent) to call and manage their leads for them.
 Seems like an easy enough concept, right?
 Just find someone to call leads and set appointments for you.
 Unfortunately, as too many agents learn the hard way, it’s not that easy.

-To help you avoid the hiring mistakes I made early in my career, here are my five tips for hiring ISAs that can actually convert:
+To help you avoid the hiring mistakes I made early in my career, I’m going to share my five tips for hiring ISAs that can actually convert.

 1. Make Sure You’ve Done the Job Yourself

 Let’s face it, picking up the phone isn’t fun for most people.

 But if you can’t conquer your own fears of the phone or get your own appointments, how can you expect someone to do it for you?